wamwiki/wamwiki.github.io/content/en/wambam/_wambam26info.md

 Without that second grant the full fee would be 280€, with a reduced fee of 140€ for students.

-Participants to the optional hackaton would have to pay one more night of accomodation (hopefully only around 20€).
+Participants to the optional hackaton would have to pay one more night of accommodation (hopefully only around 20€).

 ## Program